tytydraco/yessleep/out/Does_anyone_here_know_a_connection_between_demonology_and_a_painting_called_My_Last_Red_Cradle.md

 To my confusion, Dad didn’t move away as I rested my teeth on his neck, fighting to keep my jaw open.
 If I bit down, he was dead, but Dad didn’t move an inch.
 He waited; patient and understanding.

 After about a minute of that horrible standstill, he finally spoke.
-As he did, I could feel the subtle pulsations of blood swimming through his jugular vein.
+As he did, I could feel the subtle pulsations of blood swimming through his jugular vein under my upper lip.

 *“Do it, Felicity.
 This is what we’ve all been waiting for.
 Turn your suffering into purpose.
 Your desperation, the canvas.
 With my blood, you can paint the red cradle.*